Null-logic-0/wild-oasis/README.md

 Wild Oasis - Travel and Adventure Website
-Wild Oasis is a dynamic travel and adventure platform built with Next.js, Tailwind CSS, and Supabase for backend services.
+Wild Oasis is a dynamic travel and adventure platform built with React.js/vite,CSS Styled components, and Supabase for backend services.
 The website offers users the ability to explore travel destinations, view packages, and book adventures, all with a seamless and responsive design.

 🛠 Tech Stack:

-    Frontend: Next.js, Tailwind CSS
+    Frontend: React.js/vite, CSS styled components
     Backend: Supabase
     Authentication: Supabase Authentication